aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 * [Node and NPM](https://nodejs.org/en/download/) installed
 * [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/cli.html) (AWS CDK) installed

+> [!Important]
+> This pattern uses Knowledge Bases for Amazon Bedrock and the Amazon Titan Text Embeddings V2.
+See [Supported regions and models for Knowledge bases for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-supported.html) to select a region where Knowledge bases for Amazon Bedrock is supported

 ## Enable Model Access on Amazon Bedrock
 Knowledge bases for Amazon Bedrock use a foundation model to embed your data sources in a vector store.
 Before creating a knowledge base and selecting an embeddings model for the Knowledge Base, You must request access to the model.
 If you try to use the model (with the API or console) before you have requested access to it, you receive an error message.
 For more information, see [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).